jessesquires/jessesquires.com/_posts/2024-06-05-swift-concurrency-non-sendable-closures.md

 Callers could wrap the offending lines in `Task { @MainActor in }` or `MainActor.assumeIsolated { }` to silence these issues.
 But, that's a burden for callers.
 Not to mention, the wrapper API does not accurately communicate what is happening here.
 We do not want a `@Sendable () -> Void` closure.
 We want a `@MainActor () -> Void` closure.

 So, we have situation where the Swift compiler is telling us that the closure being captured needs to be `@Sendable` but we cannot make it `@Sendable`.
-It is also telling us that the closure loses it's `@MainActor` but we know that the closure will always be called from the main queue.
+It is also telling us that the closure loses its `@MainActor` but we know that the closure will always be called from the main queue.
 Because of these two problems, we need to find a way to work around the warnings and coerce the compiler into doing what we want.

 ### Solution (It's a hack)